NathanCferreira/NathanCferreira/README.md

 - 👋 olá, Meu nome é @NathanCferreira.
 - 👀 Eu estou interessado em aprender tudo que a plataforma me disponibilizar.
-- 🌱 Eu estou aprendendo recentemente a programar e a linguagem javascript e Scratch.
+- 🌱 Eu estou aprendendo a programar e a linguagem javascript e Scratch.

 <!---
 NathanCferreira/NathanCferreira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.